AmericanMedicalAssociation/ama-style-guide-2/docs/standards.md

 - Organisms should be very little markup, it should be mostly wrappers around molecules or atoms.

 ##### Templates
-- Layouts should be used for templates but not molecules
+- Templates will be used for the general layouts (e.g. regions of the page) but not molecules

 ##### Pages
 Add a description here.